-Checkpoint 300 main checkpoint for Palestinians working in East Jerusalem and other central cities.
-It blocks the road between
+Checkpoint 300 - main checkpoint for Palestinians working in East Jerusalem and other central cities.
+It blocks the road between С

-- Bethlehem and Jerusalem. - Al-Taybeh south of northern Palestinian city of Tulkarem - Eyal northwestern Palestinian city of Qalqilya - Tarqumia near Palestinian town of Hebron - Qalqilya main crossing point between Ramallah and Jerusalem.
+Bethlehem and Jerusalem. • Al-Taybeh - south С of northern Palestinian city of Tulkarem.
+Eyal - northwestern Palestinian city of Qalqilya. • Targumia - near Palestinian town of Hebron.
+Qalqilya - main crossing point between Ramallah and Jerusalem.
 It is west of Nablus, which is almost completely surrounded by the Separation Wall.

-Clashes

-This term is used to describe violent confrontations between Israeli forces, like the police or the army or even settlers, and Palestinians.

-It implies that the violence of the occupier and the occupied are equitable, and
+Clashes This term is used to describe violent confrontations between Israeli forces, like the police or the army or even settlers, and Palestinians.
+Why the term should be avoided: It implies that the violence of the occupier and the occupied are equitable, and that both sides are equally culpable.
+It avoids describing accurately the nature of the confrontation or identifying its causes.

-- that both sides are equally culpable.
-It avoids describing accurately the nature of the confrontation or identifying its causes. - It removes the Israeli state's responsibility in being the source of violence, which is uses to maintain control over Palestinian land and the Palestinian people. - It omits the details of the violence that often takes place, which would otherwise highlight the power imbalance that exists.
+- It removes the Israeli state's responsibility in being the source of violence, which it uses to maintain control over Palestinian land and the Palestinian people. - It omits the details of the violence that often takes place, which would otherwise highlight the power imbalance that exists.
 For example, the use of rocks and stones by Palestinians fighting off house demolitions, versus Israeli security forces using bulldozers, sophisticated weapons and heavily armoured vehicles in order to forcibly displace Palestinian citizens.